-"Love Comes in at the Eye" is a line from William Butler Yeats "The Drinking Song Poem."
-A century ago, Yeats himself wrote and honeymooned at Renvyle House, Connemara Ireland, where we work.
+"Love Comes in at the Eye" is a line from "The Drinking Song Poem by William Butler Yeats."
+A century ago, Yeats himself wrote and honeymooned at Renvyle House, in Connemara, Ireland, where we work.

-We're looking for serious writers: memoirists, novelists, poets and creative nonfiction writers.
-We're open to narrative storytelling in all forms, and have hosted podcasters, dramatists, and journalists.
-The goal is to make progress on your current writing project in workshop review, whether you're writing in the first person voice or writing historical fiction or poetry.
+We're looking for serious writers in an intimate setting: memoirists, novelists, poets and creative nonfiction writers.
+We're open to narrative storytelling in all forms.
+The goal is to make progress on your current writing project in daily workshop review, whether you're writing in the first person voice or writing fiction or poetry or podcast pages.

-Your workshop leaders are founder Jacki Lyden, a longtime former NPR host and author of the memoir "Daughter of the Queen of Sheba," and in 2020, Alice McDermott, whose eighth novel, The Ninth Hour, was a finalist for the National Book Award.
+Your workshop leaders are founder Jacki Lyden, a longtime former NPR journalist and author of the memoir "Daughter of the Queen of Sheba," and co-leader of the Colton House Writers Retreat (Flagstaff) and Alice McDermott, whose eighth novel, The Ninth Hour, was a finalist for the National Book Award.

 The workshop is limited to ten writers, so that everyone gets ample guidance and feedback.
 We welcome men, women and all persons inclusively.
 Please write to us to tell us what you’d like to work on.

-Once we've established that you're attending, we'll ask for a non-refundable down payment of $500 out of total cost $3350 for eight nights, seven days.
-Please note: registration in the form of an email from you does not open until Oct.
-1.
+Once we've established that you're attending, we'll ask for a non-refundable down payment of $600 out of total cost $3450 for eight nights, seven days.
+Registration opens in mid-November, please write Jacki.Lyden@gmail.com and include submissions of your work under 20 pages.

 The "Love Comes in at the Eye" fee includes tuition and lodging, all buffet breakfasts, two lunches, and two amazing dinners at the hotel.
+Also, transportation to and from Shannon Airport is included (date specific.)
 The other nights, we organize transportation to wonderful local restaurants, and we have had some superb meals.
 All your local group transport is included in the fee, so that no one has to rent a car or drive on the wrong side of the road.

 We do a reading in public, as we want to introduce our writers to Connemara, and Connemara to our writers.
 We are taped, and the reading becomes a program and podcast on Connemara FM.